An elephant family protecting its youngest member

-In another study, elephants were investigated for their understanding of body-awareness – whether they understand their bodies are separate from, but have an impact on, their environment.
-Elephants were trained to walk onto a mat, pick up a stick and pass it to a researcher, in exchange for a reward.
+In another study, elephants were investigated for their understanding of body-awareness – whether they understand the impact their bodies have on the environment.
+Elephants were trained to walk onto a mat, pick up a stick and pass it to a researcher, in exchange for a tasty treat.
 Sometimes, the stick was attached to the mat by a string, meaning the elephant’s weight prevented them from passing the stick.
 When this was the case, the elephants stepped off the mat, suggesting they had body-awareness.

-Great apes, birds and dolphins have been shown to work together as a team in another experiment which was recently adapted for elephants.
-A rope was looped around a table and the rope ends were given to two elephants, standing alongside each other.
-There was food on the table, but the table was out of reach.
-If both elephants pulled their rope ends at the same time, the table would slide towards them, enabling them to reach the food.
-If only one elephant pulled, the rope would slide around the table, away from their partner, meaning both would lose their chance.
-The elephants quickly learned not to pull until their partner had picked up the rope.
-By reading each other and working together, they achieved a common goal.
+Finally, experimenters have shown the team-working ability of great apes, birds and dolphins in an experiment which was recently adapted for elephants.
+Some food was placed on a table.
+The table was out of reach of two elephants, who were standing alongside each other.
+A rope was looped around the table and the rope ends were given to the elephants.
+The only solution was for both elephants to pull their rope ends at the same time, pulling the table towards them.
+If only one elephant pulled the rope, it would slide away from their partner, meaning both would lose their chance of getting food.
+The elephants quickly learned not to pull until their partner was ready.
+By reading each other and working together, they achieved their common goal.

-This study also showed that different elephants have different approaches to solving problems.
+This study also showed that different elephants use different strategies when solving problems.
 One sly elephant stepped on the rope and let their partner do all the pulling!
 One cautious elephant waited for their partner to arrive before even approaching the rope.
-Elephants also use team strategies to overcome farmland defence systems.
-In one study, one elephant stamped on an electric fence, while another removed it by uprooting the fence post.
+Different elephants also use different strategies to get around farmland defence systems.
+Individual elephants have been observed either uprooting fence posts or simply trampling fences.
 While one herd may invade a crop field, another may stay away, depending on individual members and how they interact and make group decisions.
-Monitoring individual elephants and considering group dynamics may therefore help scientists predict herd behaviour.
+Monitoring individual elephants and group dynamics may therefore help scientists predict herd behaviour.

 Find out more: